 In The Chinese Government is Accessing YOUR Network Through the Backdoor and There Still is NO Place to Hide, I explained how Chinese banks are requiring their account holders — including all foreign companies in China — to install malware which allows the Chinese government to see all account holder data.
 In China Malware: Sorry, Techno Geeks, There Still is no Place to Hide, I explained how, “in China, the government itself is the hacker and it will not allow any foreign or domestic technician to provide services that will defeat the hacker’s ultimate goals.”

-4 basic ways the PRC government gains access to foreign company networks and company data
+The four basic ways China gains access to foreign company networks and company data

 In this post, I will explain how China, acting as a nation-state hacker, accomplishes its goals in the network sector by setting out the four basic ways the PRC government gains access to foreign company networks and company data.